auoie/eggheadioCourses/NOTES.md

 # Todo

 - [x] Make a nice looking select component based on `nextra-docs-theme`.
 E.g., add exit transition.
+- [x] Passing components to MDXProvider (specificially make link refer to external thing).
+      Make the about page use this provider.
+- [x] Make navbar occupy full width when phone is in horizontal mode.
+      Actually, I'll call that a feature rather than a bug.
+      If I did this, I would need knowledge of the size of the iphone wedge in order to make the content not be covered by it.
+      Encoding device specific values into the frontend doesn't seem like a good long-term move.
 - [ ] Add hamburger transition thing for small screens
-- [x] Passing components to MDXProvider (specificially make link refer to external thing)
+- [ ] There is some repetition between ThemeSwitch and LabelSelect.
+      There is some repetition between course card mdx and about page mdx.
 - [ ] Figure out how to transition between adjacent pagination buttons based on Geist tabs.
 - [ ] Adding nice looking search component
 - [ ] Preserve state when navigating to about page
 - [ ] Remove flash of black on refresh in light mode
-- [x] Make navbar occupy full width when phone is in horizontal mode.
-      Actually, I'll call that a feature rather than a bug.
-      If I did this, I would need knowledge of the size of the iphone wedge in order to make the content not be covered by it.
-      Encoding device specific values into the frontend doesn't seem like a good long-term move.